 BIG takeaways from our Adventure to Paloquemao…

 Take a moment to recalibrate, and give your map a good look.
-We like to download Google maps of the cities & surrounding areas we are going to so we never have to worry about the internet working, or not in a hairy situation.
+We like to download Google maps of the cities & surrounding areas we are going to so we never have to worry about the internetworking, or not in a hairy situation.
 As you observe your map put your backs towards a wall, and memorize your route the best you can.
 Brian + I like to work together to do this.
 So we are both in the know of our path.

 Here’s the thing… Most people on this planet have good intentions.
 Sure there are people out there who do bad things, but if you live your life fearful that something bad is going to happen to you, then you will never leave your hotel, Airbnb, or worse… Your home!
 You will never get to experience the beautiful souls of this world, like the people we got to meet at Paloquemao Market here in Bogotá!

-We have met some of the most incredible people along our adventures, and we intend to meet a heck of a lot more.
+We have met some of the most incredible people along with our adventures, and we intend to meet a heck of a lot more.
 All we encourage is that you travel smart.
-You will be amazed how many locals care about your safety, because tourism is so important to their economy.
+You will be amazed by how many locals care about your safety because tourism is so important to their economy.
 They truly want you to have a good time, spend your money, and tell all of your friends about their country.
 BEcause travel is JUST like business!
 Isn’t it?

 Want to experience more adventure, and BE the best version of yourself so you can have it all…

-Taking care of yourself is top priority, above all else.
+Taking care of yourself is a top priority, above all else.
 How are you supposed to be great in your relationships, or run a successful business that allows you the freedom & flexibility you want, without your health?
 That is why we highly recommend Paloquemao Market in Bogotá!
 OR any farmers market in any city around the globe for that matter.
-Not only are you supporting locals, you are getting to experience the true culture of the place you have traveled.
+Not only are you supporting locals, but you are also getting to experience the true culture of the place you have traveled.